Time Blindness: Why Video-Language Models Can't See What Humans Can?: Experiments

-{\bf Setup.} We evaluate model performance using exact match accuracy between model responses and our labels.
-For the Text and Shapes categories, each video has a single correct label $y_i$.
-For {\em Object Images and Dynamic Scenes} categories, we define a set of acceptable labels $Y_i = \{y_{i1}, y_{i2}, \ldots, y_{in}\}$ to account for semantic ambiguity.
-For example, a video showing ``a man playing basketball'' accepts responses such as ``playing basketball,'' ``man'', ``human'', or ``woman playing basketball'' as correct.
-Formally, for each video $i$, given a model response $r_i$ and corresponding label or set of labels $L_i$ (where $L_i = y_i$ for Text and Shapes, or $L_i = Y_i$ for objects and dynamic scenes), we calculate the accuracy as: where $\mathbbm{1}$ is the indicator function that equals 1 if $r_i \in L_i$ and 0 otherwise, and $N$ is the total number of videos in the evaluation set.
-Despite this flexible evaluation protocol that accepts multiple valid responses for certain categories, none of the models tested produced responses that matched any of the acceptable options.
+{\bf Setup.} We evaluate model performance using exact match accuracy.
+For Text, each video has a single correct label $y_i$.
+For {\em Object Images} and {\em Dynamic Scenes}, we define a set of acceptable labels $Y_i = \{y_{i1}, y_{i2}, \ldots, y_{in}\}$ to account for semantic ambiguity (e.g., a video showing ``a man playing basketball'' accepts ``playing basketball'', ``man'', ``human'', or ``woman playing basketball'').
+Accuracy is computed as $\text{Accuracy} = \frac{1}{N} \sum_{i=1}^{N} \mathbbm{1}(r_i \in L_i)$, where $L_i = y_i$ for Text and $L_i = Y_i$ for the other categories.
+We also verified all responses manually and with LLM-as-a-judge evaluation, a standard practice in VLM evaluation pipelines~\citep{duan2024vlmevalkit}; both yield identical 0\% performance (details in Appendix).
+Despite this flexible protocol, no model produced responses matching any acceptable option.